twigphp/Twig/doc/advanced.rst

 tests also have access to the ``arguments`` node.
 This node will contain the various other arguments that have been provided to your test.

-.. versionadded:: 2.6
-    Dynamic tests support was added in Twig 2.6.

 If you want to pass a variable number of positional or named arguments to the test, set the ``is_variadic`` option to ``true``.
 Tests support dynamic names (see dynamic filters and functions for the syntax).